Psychedelic/dab/README.md

 * [**Submit a new Canister to the list 📫**](https://dab-ooo.typeform.com/canister-list)

-For V0.2.0, the review process for submissions is manual and done by the DAB core team; in the future we will automate the process, and migrate to a community-governed and trustless system.
+For V1.0.0, the review process for submissions is manual and done by the DAB core team; in the future we will automate the process, and migrate to a community-governed and trustless system.

 **We are exploring an automated way of adding Canister IDs and their metadata to the registry**.
 The main issues are confirming the controller is the one submitting it, and then adding a verification layer to avoid duplicates/phishing/impersonation.

-### 🧰 Start Integrating DAB's Canister List into your App
+### 🧰 Start Integrating DAB's Registries into your App

 To interact with DAB's services you need to use the DAB-js library.
 Read our documentation or visit the DAB-js repository to get started.